ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 # Integration into NTP

-We assume that there is a bound PHI on the frequency error in the clock on the machine.
-Let delta be the time difference between the clock on the client and the clock on the server, and let sigma represent the error in the measured value of delta introduced by the measurement process.
+We assume that there is a bound `phi` on the frequency error in the clock on the machine.
+Let `delta` be the time difference between the clock on the client and the clock on the server and let `sigma` represent the error in the measured value of delta introduced by the measurement process.
+Given a measurement taken at a local time `t`, we know the true time is in `(t-delta-sigma, t-delta+sigma)`.
+After `d` seconds have elapsed we know the true time is within `(t-delta-sigma-d*phi, t-delta+sigma+d*phi)`.

-Given a measurement taken at a local time t, we know the true time is in (t-delta-sigma, t-delta+sigma).
-After d seconds have elapsed we know the true time is within (t-delta-sigma-d*PHI, t-delta+sigma+d*PHI).
-A simple and effective way to mix with NTP or Precision Time Protocol (PTP) discipline of the clock is to trim the observed intervals in NTP to fit entirely within this window or reject measurements that fall too far outside.
-This assumes time has not been stepped.
-If the NTP process decides to step the time, it MUST use Roughtime to ensure the new true time estimate that will be stepped to is consistent with the true time.
-Should this window become too large, another Roughtime measurement is called for.
+This bound can be used as a simple and effective means to limit the error an attacker can introduce into NTP or Precision Time Protocol (PTP) measurements.
+For example, an NTP client can ensure that its observation intervals fall entirely within this range or reject measurements that fall outside.

-The definition of "too large" is implementation defined.
+An application that needs to verify X.509 certificates (which requires knowledge of the current time), but lacks an accurate and trusted time source can use Roughtime to obtain a time estimate.
+In particular, securely establishing NTS-protected NTP time synchronization requires verification of the NTS-KE server's certificate, which is not possible if the client has no idea of the current time (see Section 8.5 of
-Implementations MAY use other, more sophisticated means of adjusting the clock respecting Roughtime information.
-Other applications such as X.509 verification may wish to apply different rules.
+{{!RFC8915}}).
+In that case, a Roughtime time estimate can be used for certificate validation.

 If an NTP server uses a Roughtime server as a time source for synchronization (and not only for filtering its NTP measurements), the